-- vi.
-Configuration of the housing units (units will be widely scattered throughout an area, or clusters of units will be scattered throughout an area, or all units will be located in a single building, or other configuration); - vii.
-Scale: if housing units will be grouped in clusters or all units will be located in a single building, how many units targeted to Adults and/or Families with special needs do you anticipate will be located in each cluster or building?; - viii.
-Will the housing be integrated to include units serving the targeted population(s) mixed with units serving people without special needs?
-If yes, how so?; and - ix.
-If the proposed housing location is tenanted, how do you propose to include Supportive Housing units set aside for Adults and/or Families with special needs?
-Describe process and time line. - b.
+- b.
 Describe strategies you will undertake to ensure: - i.
 Safety of the tenants; - ii.
 Access by tenants to transportation, education, employment opportunities and community amenities; and - iii.
 Housing quality (i.e., apartments that meet HUD quality standards, building and fire codes). - c.
 Access to and selection for the housing: - i.
-How will the target population gain access to the development project?
-Will access be region-wide or over several locales?
-If so, how will this be accomplished? - ii.
+How will you coordinate with the respective CAN, DDS, DCF or DOH staff as applicable to fill units within the proposed development? - ii.
 How will the targeted population(s) apply for and be evaluated for the housing?
 What conditions, if any, will be placed on their entry into the housing? - d.
-Tenancy conditions: Given that tenants must hold leases, what will be the term of the leases (length of time)?
+Tenancy conditions: Tenants must hold leases for a term of not less than twelve months.
 What terms or conditions, if any, will be placed on the tenant's occupancy in the housing?
 Will acceptance of services be a condition of tenancy? - e.
 Consumer preference: How does the housing as described above fit the needs and preferences of the targeted population(s)? - f.
 Community Engagement: - i.
 Describe approaches used or that will be used to engage the local community in the planning and creation of the housing and services. - ii.
 Do the proposed housing and services currently reflect community priorities for affordable or Supportive Housing?
 If so, in what way(s)?
 If not, what measures will be taken to influence these priorities?

-4. Support Services
+6. Support Services